Joonsey/ppmconverter/readme.md

 452M    images/
 ```

-use the lightweight branch if you don't want to pull with all the images.
+use the master branch if you want my test files.